ozyurtf/ai4code/README.md

 # AI4CODE

 Today, Jupyter Notebooks are one of the main sources Data Scientists use to write their codes and explain the stories behind these codes with markdowns.
-To be able to tell a good story about their projects, many people use two entities: codes and markdowns.

 It would be pretty useful to find a method that can understand the relationships between the codes and markdowns.
 And the objective of this project is to find this method.